steamdeck/attgnext/IMAGE_MANAGEMENT_SETUP.md

 # Image Management Dashboard Setup

-This document provides instructions for setting up and using the Image Management Dashboard for the Digitom NextJS project.
+This document provides instructions for setting up and using the Image Management Dashboard for the AT Tech Global NextJS project.

 ## Features